Skier Disappears From New York Resort, Is Found In California Six Days Later With No Idea How He Got There

 “He’s telling us that he really doesn’t have a clear picture of anything that’s happened in the last six days, and we have no reason to not believe him at this time…At this point, we want to assist Danny in getting back the last six days of his life.”

-The missing skier was evaluated at Sacramento’s Hospital for a possible head injury.
+The missing skier was evaluated at a Sacramento hospital for a possible head injury.
 Authorities claim that they have no reason to doubt his story, and that they do not believe that he was under the influence of drugs.
 Danny Filippidis has reportedly agreed to be interviewed by police in Lake Placid, New York, in an attempt to fill in the many blanks surrounding his disappearance.

 Six day search for missing #Whiteface skier ends in #Sacramento Constantinos "Danny" Filippidis was still wearing his ski clothes & had gear with him @wnyt https://t.co/KhsZCsdmzd